-The shopping and entertainment complex houses movie theaters, a Whole Foods Market, interesting boutiques and a range of dining and drinking options that include a CheesecakeFactory, a TooJay’s deli, a Grimaldi’s Pizzeria, Paris in Town Le Bistro, the health-minded Blend Bistro, MJ’s Bistro Bar (upstairs) and Dirty Martini nightclub.
+The shopping and entertainment complex houses movie theaters, a Whole Foods Market, interesting boutiques and a range of dining and drinking options that include the newly opened Avocado Grill, Texas de Brazil, CheesecakeFactory, TooJay’s deli, Grimaldi’s Pizzeria, Paris in Town Le Bistro, the health-minded Blend Bistro, MJ’s Bistro Bar (upstairs) and Dirty Martini nightclub.

 Downtown at the Gardens: 11701 Lake Victoria Gardens (just off PGA Blvd., east of I-95)

 Our picks: Avocado Grill for Chef Julien Gremaud’s fresh, creative cooking, lively bar and excellent Sunday brunch, and Texas de Brazil for a gaucho-inspired steakhouse experience and sweet-tart caipirina has (the monumental salad bar alone is worth the visit).